-The General Online Training is a set of training modules for the registered candidates and participants selected for an activity provided via the European Solidarity Corps' Portal in EU Academy.
+The General Online Training is a set of training modules for the registered candidates and participants selected for an activity provided on the EU Academy platform and accessed through the European Solidarity Corps portal.
 General Online Training is a general induction with various modules that apply to participants and registrants, regardless of their status within the European Solidarity Corps.
 Topics include: the mission of the European Solidarity Corps, ethics, integrity, roles and responsibilities of the participants, European values, inter-cultural awareness, thematic training, health and safety, Youth Talks as legacy of the European Year of Youth 2022, etc. The objective of the training is to support European Solidarity Corps registered candidates in their engagement in quality solidarity activities and contribute to the building of the community of the European Solidarity Corps.
 The training should become part of a non-formal learning process of European Solidarity Corps participants who will be involved in specific projects and for the registered candidates in the portal not yet selected to capture their attention and stimulate their motivation.
 Likewise, the General Online Training includes a Guidebook that is deemed suitable for youth workers to both enrich the General Online Training experience and empower young people to also carry out activities offline.

-General Online Training is available primarily to the registered candidates and participants selected for an activity via the European Solidarity Corps' portal.
+General Online Training is available primarily to the registered candidates and participants selected for an activity.
+It is offered on the EU Academy platform and accessed via the European Solidarity Corps portal.